YakuzaPL/text_analizer/README.md

 # text_analizer
-Program for linguist for counting words and letters in a given text.
+Program for linguist for counting words and letters frequency in a given text.